Ayurvedic Nutrition

 • 6 cups water

-Method: Cook rice and dal with spices and ghee until soft.
-Add leafy greens in the last 5 minutes.
+Method: Cook the rice and dal with spices and ghee until soft.
+Drop in the greens for the last 5 minutes.

 Lifestyle Practices That Reduce Inflammation